How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 - Find the hex socket screw inside the post (the base/foot).

-- Turn the screw clockwise until snug.
+- Turn clockwise until snug.

 - Test the post—no spin, no wobble.